Saturn in Pisces

 It is, astrologically speaking, the privilege of a water person, a Pisces, for example, to take things personally.
 It’s their privilege to lack objectivity, to fail to think from the standpoint of someone else; however, with Saturn in Pisces, we see this as the wound, the weakness, the karmic point that you must heal.

 Arendt and Eichmann were born only months apart.
 Like many others of that generation who both suffered through and perpetrated the crimes of the war, they came into the world during a Saturn in Pisces transit.
 His first Saturn Return saw Eichmann rise in the Nazi bureaucracy.
 This was while Arendt fled the wave of terror sweeping across Europe.
-By the second return, Eichmann was dead (he was executed just before his second return began), and Arendt had made a name for herself as a philosopher in America.
+By the second Return, Eichmann was dead (he was executed just before his second return began), and Arendt had made a name for herself as a philosopher in America.
 Perhaps it was their shared natal placement which made Arendt feel she understood Eichmann better than the judges at the trial.
 The judges saw not the banality of evil, as Arendt called it, but an anti-Semitic monster.

 The simple lessons to take away from this Saturn in Pisces story